swilli91/S20-4010/Assignments/01/Intro-To-Go.md

 go into `C:\go\` and setup your permissions.
 You can choose a different path for the install.
 Follow the instructions on the download site for Windows.

-Install at least version 1.11.5 of the language.
+Install at least version 1.13.6 of the language.
 On mac you download .pkg and click on it.
 On windows the .msi and run it (double click).
 On Linux...
 Follow the instructions on the download page for your flavor of Linux.

 You will need to use an editor.
 I don't usually use an IDE.
 I do use vi (vim).
 Pick a text editor that you like.

 If you need to create a portable USB drive with Go and VIM on it see me after class.
+This will apply to the people using the UW computers.
+I am working on it.

 You will need a github.com account.
 Go and create one if you do not already have one.
 A free account will work.